ever-co/handbook/benefits-and-perks.md

 #### Birthday Day Off

-Starting from 01.01.2020, all employees can take 1 fully paid day off on the official Birthday date
+Starting from 01.01.2020, all employees can take 1 fully paid day off on the official Birthday date or on any other day of the same week.

 #### Ever Holiday Gift